jimdowling/hands-on-personalized-recommender/README.md

 [💻 Live Streamlit Demo](https://decodingml-hands-on-personalized-recommender.streamlit.app/)

 > [!IMPORTANT]
-> If you get `ModelServingException` or `ConnectionError` errors, the instances are still scaled to 0, so give it a few minutes to scale up.
+> If you get a `ConnectionError` error, it means the instances are scaled to 0, so give it a few minutes to scale up.
 Then, refresh the page.
 This happens because we are in demo, 0-cost mode:
 > - Scaling from 0 to +1 instances may take 1-2 minutes.
-> - If you encounter connection errors, try selecting different customers or refresh the page.
+> - If you encounter connection errors, try selecting a different customer or refresh the page to make another request.
-> - The system will become responsive once the deployment is active.
+> - The system will become responsive once the deployment is scaled back to +1 instances

 ## 🚀 Getting Started